OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 ## How OpenCilk runs your program

-With Cilk, there are no tasks that *must* run in parallel; the `cilk_scope` and `cilk_spawn` keywords only specify which tasks *may* run in parallel.
-That is, you are only responsible for expressing the {% defn "logical parallelism" %}
+With Cilk, you are only responsible for expressing the {% defn "logical parallelism" %} that is available in your computation.
+That is, there are no tasks that *must* run in parallel: the `cilk_scope` and `cilk_spawn` keywords only specify which tasks *may* run in parallel.

-that is available in a computation.
-The actual execution on a shared-memory multicore or multiprocessor system, illustrated in the picture below, is up to the OpenCilk runtime system.
+The actual execution on a shared-memory multicore or multiprocessor system, illustrated in the picture below, is managed by the OpenCilk runtime system.
+Whenever your task-parallel Cilk program is executed, the OpenCilk runtime system determines how spawned tasks are assigned to processors (depicted as yellow circles labeled "P") as the computation unfolds, dynamically load-balancing their execution.
+The OpenCilk runtime is also responsible for ensuring that all spawned tasks have completed when exiting the scope of a parallel region, waiting for outstanding tasks as necessary.

 {% img "/img/fib-code-multicore-wide.png", "500" %}

-Whenever a task-parallel Cilk program is executed, the OpenCilk runtime system determines how spawned tasks are assigned to processors (depicted above as yellow circles labeled "P") as the computation unfolds, dynamically load-balancing their execution.
-The OpenCilk runtime is also responsible for ensuring that all spawned tasks have completed when exiting the scope of a parallel region, waiting for outstanding tasks as necessary.

 Details of the OpenCilk runtime system are beyond the scope of this introductory guide.
 Very roughly, the OpenCilk runtime takes advantage of